ostroproject/ostro-os/meta-intel-iot-security/meta-integrity/README.md

 ========

-After creating an image with IMA/EVM enabled, one needs to enable the builtin policies before IMA/EVM is active at runtime.
+After creating an image with IMA/EVM enabled, one needs to enable the built-in policies before IMA/EVM is active at runtime.
 To do this, add one or both of these boot parameters:

     ima_tcb # measures all files read as root and all files executed